 It’s live: LANGUAGEMAP.NYC.

-It’s been a decade since we first began documenting the languages of NYC, the most linguistically diverse city in the world.
+It’s now been over a decade since we first began documenting the languages of NYC, the most linguistically diverse city in the world.
 Today we can finally share much more of what we’ve learned from thousands of conversations with speakers, community leaders, and so many others.

 The free, interactive, digital version of Languages of New York City makes public for the first time all the data behind the print map, which was widely covered when it was released in 2019.
 The need has only grown since, with the Covid-19 pandemic hitting multilingual immigrant neighborhoods hardest.
 The map builds on over a decade of linguistic research in collaboration with the city’s least visible communities to include: